 2. Plodding eyes reflect a wandering mind.

 A 2010 study identified a wandering mind by tracking how the eyes moved during "mindless reading."
-Mindless reading occurs when the eyes continue moving across the page even though the mind is thinking about something unrelated to the text and not absrorbing the information.
+Mindless reading occurs when the eyes continue moving across the page even though the mind is thinking about something unrelated to the text and not absorbing the information.

-The researchers at the University of Pittsburgh found that eye movements vary depending if the reader is paying attention or if his or her mind is wandering.
+The researchers at the University of Pittsburgh found that eye movements vary depending on if the reader is paying attention or if his or her mind is wandering.
 During normal reading, the eyes tend to zip from one word to the next word.
 When someone's mind is wandering, however, the eyes fixate longer on individual words and plod along the page and the reader generally doesn't absorb the material.

 3. Slow eye movements indicate your level of fatigue.

 In 2014, an international team of scientists tracked the various speed of saccadic movements to create a metric for gauging levels of fatigue.
-For this study the researchers enlisted medical residents who had to work 24-hour medical shifts.
+For this study, the researchers enlisted medical residents who had to work 24-hour medical shifts.